critocrito/redact/README.md

 > Automatically redact files based on a list of regular expressions.

+**WARNING**: There is no guarentee that all occurences that require redaction are caught by this program.
+Make sure to manually verify the quality of the redactions.

 ## Installation

 Install [Poetry](https://python-poetry.org/docs/#installation) to manage depencies of `redact`.
 Once installed setup the dependencies: